 High Metabolic Diet

 Metabolic heat burns fat so you gotta eat!
 Think of yourself like a fire.
 You put kindling in the the fire and it burns hotter.
 With a high metabolic style of eating you are constantly putting kindling on your fire and as a consequence it burns hot and that burns fat.
 Furthermore, this is the blend of performance and weight loss nutrition: you need to fuel your workouts.
-I’m eating 7-8 times per day taking in more calories than I ever have and I’m crushing everyday of training.
-Read about Dr. Phil’s work with Seattle Seahawk quarterback, Russell Wilson – same thing: eat more > create more metabolic heat > lean up.
+I’m eating small meals 7-8 times per day taking in more calories than I ever have and I’m crushing everyday of training.
+Read about Dr. Phil’s work with Seattle Seahawk quarterback, Russell Wilson – Same thing: eat ENOUGH to fuel your training & promote muscle recovery > gain muscle > increase metabolic rate > lean up

 Reduce Inflammation Nutritionally